Sam Worthington

 Sam Worthington in the movie 'Bootmen'

 Worthington's Hollywood career began with the war film "Hart's War" (2002), in which Bruce Willis played the central role.
-The emerging actor also appeared in the crime comedy "Dirty Deeds," featuring Bryan Brown, Toni Collette, Sam Neill, and John Goodman.
+The rising actor also appeared in the crime comedy "Dirty Deeds," starring Bryan Brown, Toni Collette, Sam Neill, and John Goodman.

 Sam Worthington in the movie 'Dirty Deeds'